TheRealFayz/TotemNesia/README.md

 - Enable debug mode to see if totems are being detected
 - Check if "Hide UI element" is enabled in options
 - Verify the addon is enabled for your current group type (Solo/Parties/Raids)
+- Check if distance tracking triggered it earlier (it may have already shown)

 **The totem tracker isn't showing my totems**
 - Make sure "Hide Totem Tracker" is unchecked in options